sitecrafting/conifer/docs/dev-setup.md

 ### Pre-requisite: setup VVV

-You will obviously want to have VVV configured before you start.
+You will obviously want to have [VVV installed and configured](https://varyingvagrantvagrants.org/docs/en-US/installation/) before you start.
 If you run into trouble with this, check your system against the [VVV requirements](https://varyingvagrantvagrants.org/docs/en-US/installation/software-requirements/), or take a look at the [troubleshooting guide](https://varyingvagrantvagrants.org/docs/en-US/troubleshooting/).

 **Non-standard VVV setups are not supported.
 GitHub issues about custom VVV configurations will be closed immediately.
 You have been warned.**